AOlefirenko/mono/README.md

 }

 // you could also just return an object
-// which would return a 200 status by default
+// which would return it as body with
+// 200 status code by default
 // module.exports = () => ({ hello: 'world' })

 // or just a string